-- Choose from 18 majors and take courses in your chosen field, beginning from day 1 of your first year.
+- Choose from 17 majors and take courses in your chosen field, beginning from day one of your first year.

 - You're not required to take a general first year, but if you'd prefer to sample different types of sciences in your first year, Honours Science could be a place for you to start.

 - Most majors are flexible enough that you can still switch before your second year if you change your mind.
-Ask the Science Recruitment Team, if you have questions about the flexibility of your chosen major.
+Talk to the Science Recruitment Team if you have questions about the flexibility of your chosen major.

 What do the Life Sciences and Physical Sciences entry-level programs mean?
 How do these work?

-- At Waterloo, we offer several majors under the entry-level programs Life Sciences and Physical Sciences.
+- At Waterloo, we offer 12 majors under the entry-level programs Life Sciences and Physical Sciences.

 How can I customize my degree?

 - Specializations: Check your program page to see if specializations are offered.
-In Environmental Science and Science and Business, you choose your specialization when you apply — for these, what you select on OUAC as your Subject of Major Interest (SMI) becomes your specialization.
+For two of our majors (Environmental Science and Earth Sciences), you must specialize.
+For all other majors that offer specializations, they are optional and you can remain unspecialized if you wish.
+In Environmental Science and Science and Business, you can select your specialization when you apply.
+For these cases, what you select on OUAC as your Subject of Major Interest (SMI) becomes your specialization.
 For all other Science majors, you don’t select a specialization when you apply, but you can work with your advisors in your first year to make a plan for the specializations you’re interested in.

 - Minors: Add a minor to your degree from within Science or from other faculties across campus.
 For example, you could take Biomedical Sciences with a Psychology minor, Biology with an Entrepreneurship minor, or Physics with a Music minor.
 Depending on your major, you may or may not have the flexibility to work towards a minor, so it’s important to check in with your academic advisor about which minors are available to you.
 See the full list of Waterloo minors.